kgingras/blog/project.md

 * **Web Developer Intern**, *Hagerty Collector Car Insurance* - At Hagerty I developed an automated testing framework and application using Selenium-WebDriver that is used to this day.
 It was a great opportunity to see Software Development in a business centered environment and work with amazingly talented Developers and QA engineers.

-* **Cook**, *That'sa Pizza* - While this work was suprisingly not technical, working in a pizza kitchen gave me a true appreciation for hard work and allowed me to meet incredible and inspirational people who have affected my life for the better in so many ways.
+* **Cook**, *That'sa Pizza* - While this work was suprisingly non-technical, working in a pizza kitchen gave me a true appreciation for hard work and allowed me to meet incredible and inspirational people who have affected my life for the better in so many ways.